mark-watson/cancer-deep-learning-model/README.md

 This model is trained on 497 training examples and is tested for accuracy on 151 different testing examples.
 The accuracy is about 97%.

+The Python example code provids a simple example of using CSV data files with TensorFlow and training a model with three hidden layers.

 I assume that you have TensorFlow installed.
 Since I installed TensorFlow using Anaconda, I run the example using: